Charities claim 'better than welfare-to-work industry'

-The report from London Citizens, which is published by the think-tank the Institute for Public Policy Research (IPPR), demands more transparency in the "welfare-to-work industry" - and highlights how local community organisations have found jobs in Olympics regeneration projects.'Smarten up'
+The report from London Citizens, which is published by the think-tank the Institute for Public Policy Research (IPPR), demands more transparency in the "welfare-to-work industry" - and highlights how local community organisations have found jobs in Olympics regeneration projects.

 The Salvation Army, mosques, schools and university students took part in a recruitment drive - with the IPPR report estimating a cost of £60 per person who was found a job.

 The scheme was announced from church pulpits and at prayers in mosques, says the London Citizens group.

 There were practice interviews for jobs and confidence-building events - and the report describes a Salvation Army volunteer who got a reluctant applicant to "smarten up" and then drove him to the interview, where he was offered a job.

 The report wants to contrast this local approach against the cost of using private contractors to get people off benefits and into work.

 The government's £5bn Work Programme scheme pays companies to get people into employment.

 But a spokeswoman for the DWP says that it is too early to assess whether such contracts are succeeding and providing value for money.